jollyrojer/interns/jenkins with slave/README.md

 Usage
 -----

-I created scripts with installation jenkins and nexus from official site, installation and launch jenkins-slave and command docker-compose up.
+I created scripts with installation jenkins from official site, installation and launch jenkins-slave and command docker-compose up.

   1. Run the command: